panoply/syncify/examples/using-schema/readme.md

 # Syncify using Schema

-Example usage of shared schema files in Syncify.
-Shared Schema allow you to isolate and re-use section schema in your themes.
-Shared Schema files use a `.schema` file extension and can be referenced (imported) into `{% schema %}` tags using a `$ref` key and `<file>.<prop>` reference.
+Example usage of the Syncify shared schema modularity feature.
+Shared Schema allows you to isolate and re-use section schema in your themes with external files, identified by a `.schema` extension, can be integrated `{% schema %}` tags.
+Shared schema, uses `$ref` key followed by a `<file>.<prop>` notation to reference specific schema you wish to import.

 <pre><code><strong>PASSWORD</strong>  →   <code>access</code>
 <strong>PREVIEW</strong>   →   <a href="https://syncify.myshopify.com?preview_theme_id=137588637937">https://syncify.myshopify.com?preview_theme_id=137588637937</a>